afterxleep/danielbernal.co/_posts/2022-07-17-a-b-test-your-design-not-your-product.md

 image: "/assets/wireframes.jpg"
 ---

 A/B testing is instrumental in measuring anything that a computer can count.
-It’s great to measure simple actions, such as a user tapping a button or conversions, but you shouldn’t base long-term product decisions on these results.<!--more-->
+It’s great to measure simple actions, such as a user tapping a button or conversions, but you shouldn’t base long-term product decisions on these results.

 I cringe when I see product teams “measuring” engagement, usability improvements, or even “extracting” behavioral insights from A/B tests without talking to users.
 That’s a self-fulfilling prophecy.